 University Counseling Services is operating on a virtual basis.
 Counselors are available for support, crisis management, consultation and community referrals.

 If you would like to be contacted by a counselor please call (773) 325-7779 or (312) 362-6923.
-Our front desk staff are working remotely and will answer your call directly.
-If they are taking another call, please leave a message and your call will be returned within a business day.
+Our administrative staff are working remotely and will answer your call directly.
+If they are taking another call, please leave a message with your name, phone number, and student ID number, and your call will be returned as soon as possible.

 In case of an urgent or life-threatening emergency, please call 911, go to your nearest emergency room, or (if you are on campus) call Public Safety (773) 325-7777.

 Thank you for your interest in University Counseling Services (UCS) at DePaul University.
 The college experience includes many unique challenges and opportunities for students.
 It is a time of change, growth and transition.
 Reaching your academic goals can be difficult if you are suffering from emotional distress, relationship difficulties or other concerns.
 There may be times when these challenges lead to excessive stress, anxiety, depression, confusion and loneliness.
 Seeking support, including counseling can enable you to understand and deal with these issues.